anon998/simple-proxy-for-tavern/README.md

 ### 2023-05-03

+- Added to cancel the previous request, at least when using koboldcpp and the horde, and wait for the previous request to finish before starting the new one.
 - Fixed Horde anonymous requests.
 - Added startup scripts.
 - Reverted "add support to set the character names in the main prompt."
 That prompt is not sent when using impersonation.
 Changed it back to the first line of the Jailbreak.